 “This is the fourth time the marching band has performed at a Brewers game, the first being on opening day back in 1989, next being the last opening day of the county stadium in 1999, and 2000 being the official last opening day since the crane incident,” Hayes said.

-Hayes has stated that he and the marching band are always proud to represent the university and express their pride towards the students, as they always come through with every performance.
+Hayes has stated that he and the marching band are always proud to represent the university and express their pride toward the students because they always come through with every performance.
+Hayes is open to future performances at other Wisconsin sporting event venues.